fred3578/JystrupSite/wp-content/plugins/cookie-law-info/readme.txt

 = GDPR Cookie Consent Premium Version Features =
 <ul>
-	<li>Manage list of cookies ( Name, CookieID, Description, Duration, Type, Category, Header Script, Footer Script)</li>
+<li>Manage list of cookies ( Name, CookieID, Description, Duration, Type, Category, Header Script, Footer Script).</li>
-	<li>Manage Cookie Categories</li>
+	<li>Manage Cookie Categories.</li>
+	<li>Scan and auto block scripts - Google Analytics, FB Pixel, Google tag manager.</li>
+	<li>Location based exclusion of cookie notice for EU countries.</li>
+	<li>Provide the users with the granular control over the cookies/scipts used by the website.</li>
+	<li>Optionally log users' consent and export into a CSV file.</li>
+	<li>Customize the privacy overview in the cookie settings popup.</li>
+	<li>Export/import cookies and related information via CSV file.</li>
+	<li>Scan and import/export the cookies in the homepage.</li>
-	<li>Allow to display Cookie Settings popup where site visitors can opt-in or give consent to Cookie Categories</li>
+	<li>Allow to display cookie cettings popup where site visitors can opt-in or give consent to cookie categories.</li>
-	<li>Fully customisable to look just like your own website’s style: customise the colours, styles and fonts</li>
+	<li>Customisable to look just like your own website’s style: customise the colours, styles and fonts.</li>
-	<li>Put the cookie bar in either the header or the footer</li>
+	<li>Put the cookie bar in either the header or the footer.</li>
-	<li>(Optional) accept cookie policy if the user scrolls</li>
+	<li>(Optional) accept cookie policy if the user scrolls.</li>
-	<li>(Optional) automatically close the cookie bar after a delay (delay is configurable)</li>
+	<li>(Optional) automatically close the cookie bar after a delay (delay is configurable).</li>
-	<li>(Optional) cookie bar can be permanently dismissed or accessible through a “show again” tab</li>
+	<li>(Optional) cookie bar can be permanently dismissed or accessible through a “show again” tab.</li>
-	<li>(Optional) “show again” tab is fully customisable including position shown on page and styles</li>
+	<li>(Optional) “show again” tab is fully customisable including position shown on page and styles.</li>
-	<li>“Cookie Audit” shortcode to construct a nicely-styled ‘Privacy & Cookie Policy’</li>
+	<li>“Cookie Audit” shortcode to construct a nicely-styled ‘Privacy & Cookie Policy’.</li>
 	<li>WPML compatible</li>
 	<li>qTranslate support</li>
 </ul>